-The energy charge on your bill is determined by the open and competitive wholesale energy-only electricity market.
-Utility customers in Alberta have a choice of retail service providers and can evaluate their choice of providers though the Utilities Consumer Advocate website.
+The energy charge on your bill is determined by the amount of electricity you use (measured in kilowatt-hours (kWh)) and the price for that electricity, which is derived from the open and competitive electricity market.
+Utility customers in Alberta have a choice of retail service providers and can educate themselves and inform their choice of providers on the Utilities Consumer Advocate (UCA) website.

-The charge on your utility bill is based on your usage during the billing period, which is calculated per kilowatt-hour (kWh).
-This charge does not include any costs or services related to delivery of the energy to your home or business.
+This charge does not include any costs related to delivery of the energy to your home or business or any administration fee charged by your retailer.

-Rates shown in the chart are the energy rates charged to customers who receive service under the RRO in price per kilowatt-hour (kWh).
-If a customer does not choose a retail contract for service, that service is typically provided by the default regulated service provider and will be charged the variable RRO rate.
+Rates shown in the chart are the energy rates charged to customers who receive service under the ROLR in price per kilowatt-hour (kWh).
+If a customer does not choose a retail contract for service, that service is typically provided by the default regulated service provider and the customer will be charged the ROLR rate.
 To compare current rates, please visit the UCA website or call 310-4822.

-The delivery of electricity is regulated, and provided by the distributor, and won’t change from one retailer to the next.
-The AUC determines transmission and distribution costs through a review process, with the AUC representing retail customers in these proceedings.
-More information about the charges on your electricity bill can be found on the AUC’s How rates are set or rate riders webpages.
+The physical delivery of electricity is provided by the distributor, which is regulated by the AUC.
+The distributor will not change from one retailer to the next for a given site or location.
+The AUC determines transmission and distribution rates for specific providers through a detailed review process, with the UCA representing residential, farm and small business customers in the process.
+More information about the charges on your electricity bill can found on the AUC’s How rates are set or rate riders webpages.

 Current electricity rates approvals

-Regulated rate option approvals 2024 distribution rate approvals 2024 transmission rate approvals
+Rate of Last Resort 2025 distribution rate approvals 2025 transmission rate approvals

 Charges on your bill